Skip to main content

 When the production of this messenger slows, as it often does with age or due to other health factors, the entire system can become less efficient.
 The messages are sent less frequently or with less authority, and the body’s metabolic rhythm is thrown off.

 This is where hormonal optimization protocols begin.
 The initial step is often to restore the primary messenger, testosterone, to a level that allows the body’s systems to function correctly again.
-This recalibration can have a significant impact, often improving and helping to shift body composition away from fat storage and toward lean tissue.
+This recalibration can have a significant impact, often improving insulin sensitivity and helping to shift body composition away from fat storage and toward lean tissue.

 Introducing Specialized Messengers Peptides